 Playa Danta and Dantita

 A sign showed us the way to Playa Dantita which was a trail of about 1 km through the forest.
-It’s going up and down and at some points you can see the ocean through the trees.
-So you are basically just walking around a rock that seperates Playa Danta from Dantita.
+It’s going up and down and at some points, you can see the ocean through the trees.
+So you are basically just walking around a rock that separates Playa Danta from Dantita.

 On the way to Playa Danta and Dantita we found Playa Penca.
-This beach was also very quiet, just one man played with his dog in the water.
-Green palm trees border the white beach and the torquise water.
+This beach was also very quiet, just one man playing with his dog in the water.
+Green palm trees border the white beach and the turquoise water.
 So beautiful!

 Playa Conchal is a little hidden.
 We walked about 10 minutes at a dark beach until we reached a rock.
 Behind this rock is the beautiful beach of Conchal, which will take your breath away.
-Right behind the rock the beach starts with many white mussels.
-At the back you will find a beautiful white sand.
-Some little kids were playing in the calm water, here and there were some people snorkling and a Costa Rican family sold cold coconuts.
+Right behind the rock, the beach starts with many white mussels.
+In the back, you will find beautiful white sand.
+Some little kids were playing in the calm water, here and there were some people snorkeling and a Costa Rican family sold cold coconuts.
 We decided to walk a little bit more and sat down in the warm sand.
-We could have stayed forever in the cristal clear water, it was a amazing!
-I recommend you to come in the morning because the flood in the afternoon leaves just a little peace of the sand.
+We could have stayed forever in the cristal clear water, it was amazing!
+I recommend you to come in the morning because the flood in the afternoon leaves just a little piece of the sand.

-In this beach you will find more stones but it is also very beautiful.
+On this beach, you will find more stones but it is also very beautiful.
 This is also the place of the famous wood bridge everyone is talking about.
 It’s a little shaky and actually the entrance to a hotel but everyone is allowed to walk a little bit, take photos and watch the hundreds of tiny red crabs.
 Fascinating!

 Tamarindo is a popular place for surfing and you can see it when you get there.
 This beach was crowded, especially many surfers were in the water and at the beach.
 There are many hotels and stores.
 It’s a great place for surfers because they have everything close and can spend some days in Tamarindo.

-Jenny tells you in her blog about recommended hotels at the Pacific Coast.
+Jenny tells you in her blog about recommended hotels on the Pacific Coast.